 How to Make Your Portable Air Conditioner Quieter

-- First, you’ll want to check if your device is level.
+- Check if your device is level.
 After all, the refrigerant liquid in your AC won’t be able to move properly if the unit is standing on uneven ground.
 If a bubble level confirms that that is the case, put folded papers under the caster wheels as a temporary fix while you work on leveling the floor.

-- If your AC unit is sitting on a hard floor, it might be transferring the fan vibrations through the plastic wheels.
-Putting a thicker carpet under the appliance should eliminate the noise.
+- Prevent vibrations.
+If your AC unit is sitting on a hard floor, it might be transferring the fan vibrations through the plastic wheels.
+Putting a thicker carpet under the appliance should reduce the noise.

-- Naturally, most devices are going to be louder when forced to run at maximum speed.
-So one way to keep them quiet would be to use the slowest speed setting — at least while you’re in the room.
+- Use the slowest speed settings.
+Most devices are going to be louder when forced to run at maximum speed.
+So one way to keep them quiet would be to run them on the slowest speed setting — at least while you’re in the room.
 If you put it on high speed when you go on a grocery run, your home will be cool by the time you get back.

-- Alternatively, you could put your air conditioner further away, or even in a different room, and use fans to get that cool air over to where you are.
+- Put your air conditioner further away, or even in a different room, and use fans to get that cool air over to where you are.

 - Make sure the device isn’t exposed to the sun.
 Obviously, these AC units need to be close to a window because of the exhaust hose.
 Still, having a dark curtain in place should prevent the AC from overheating.